vijayscybersec-cloud/Cybersecurity-SOC-Lab-Analysis/Incident-Report-DNS-Troubleshooting.md

 # 🛠️ Incident Report: Network Connectivity Troubleshooting

 ## 📝 Incident Summary
-On January 30, 2026, at 13:24 PM, users reported an inability to access the website `www.yummyrecipesforme.com`.
-I performed a network analysis using `tcpdump` to identify the root cause of the service interruption.
+As part of a technical lab in the Google Cybersecurity Certificate program, I analyzed a simulated network outage for the website www.yummyrecipesforme.com.
+Using tcpdump logs, I investigated the root cause of a service interruption affecting external users.

 ---